The Bankrate promise

 What are college grants?

-College grants for students are a form of free money that is generally never repaid.
+College grants are a form of free money that is generally never repaid.
 Grants often come from the federal government or a state government, but they can also be offered by colleges or third-party organizations.

 The U.S. Department of Education in particular offers three basic types of grants: